All About Our Homegrown Eggs

 Over the next few decades, Barney's sons James and Henry expanded the egg operation from 1,000 laying hens to more than 25,000 at peak in the 1960s.

 Our chickens are fed a custom feed made specifically for Abma’s Farm consisting of an all-natural grain, corn, soybean and flax mixture, making it a rich source of Omega 3.
-Our feed contains NO antibiotics, NO growth hormones and NO animal bi-products.
-Although it is costlier, we utilize Flax to incorporate a natural source of Omega 3.
+Although it is costlier, we utilize flax to incorporate a natural source of Omega 3.
 We never use synthetic Omega that is commonly used in commercial operations in effort to keep costs down.
 This quality grain ensures our birds will remain extra healthy and happy!
+Our feed does not contain antibiotics, growth hormones, or animal bi-products.

 About Our Chicken Coop:

-• Our chicken coop consists of three levels:
+• Our cage-free chicken coop consists of three levels:

 • The sub floor level is the bottom-most level underneath the floor level that collects chicken manure.
 This manure is later used in our fields for fertilizer.